Street naming and numbering

-Send us your completed application form and fee together with a 1:1250 plan with your application.
+Send us your fee together with a 1:1250 plan with your application.
 Each entrance to be numbered should be indicated on the plan with a red arrow.
 You will need the freeholder's permission before any change to the name or number of a building.

 How long will it take?